 V INVESTORS, SKILLED MIGRANTS AND ENTREPRENEURS

-St Kitts and Nevis welcomes investors and makes provisions under various laws and institutions for their participation in the economy.16
+St Kitts and Nevis welcomes investors and makes provisions under various laws and institutions for their participation in the economy.15

 The Immigration Act provides several categories of persons who can be granted residence that allows them to be employed without a sponsor.
 These include persons who, because of their education, occupational qualifications, personal history, employment record, training skills or other special qualifications, are likely to establish themselves successfully in a profession, trade business or agricultural enterprise and have sufficient means of support.
 Residence can also be granted to persons who own substantial assets in the Federation, the sufficiency of which is determined by the Minister responsible for immigration on the advice of the Cabinet.

-The Economic Citizenship programme provides another avenue for unsponsored self-employed people, but the oldest and perhaps best programme is the Citizenship by Investment programme.
-A foreign national may apply to the Citizenship by Investment unit for registration as a citizen through an authorised local agent in two ways: by purchasing an approved property and holding it for at least five years; or by contributing to the SGF.17
+The Economic Citizenship programme provides another avenue for unsponsored self-employed people, but the oldest and perhaps best programme is the Citizenship by Investment (CBI) programme.
+A foreign national may apply to the Citizenship by Investment Unit for registration as a citizen through an authorised local agent in two ways: by purchasing an approved property and holding it for at least five years; or by contributing to the Sustainable Growth Fund (SGF).16

-The real estate option requires foreigners to invest at least US$400,000 in the government's approved real estate project to qualify for the Citizenship by Investment programme.
-Investments can only be resold after five years.
-Applicants are expected to be of good character, good health and high net worth, but two or more applicants can apply for joint Citizenship by Investment by purchasing one piece of real estate, provided that each main applicant contributes the minimum investment of US$400,000 towards the investment; or US$200,000 for the main applicant, plus the government fee of US$35,050 for the main applicant, US$20,050 for his or her spouse and US$10,050 for each qualifying dependant.
-In the case of joint investments, the property should be maintained for at least seven years.
+The real estate option requires foreigners to invest in the government's approved real estate project to qualify for the CBI programme.
+The minimum real estate investment required by law is US$200,000 (resalable after seven years) or US$400,000 (resalable after five years) for each main applicant, plus the government fee of US$35,050 for the main applicant, US$20,050 for his or her spouse and US$10,050 for each qualifying dependant.

-On approval, the economic citizen will have all the rights of a natural citizen except voting rights, and can therefore engage in all types of business and employment.
+On approval, the economic citizen will have all the rights of a natural citizen, except for voting rights, and can therefore engage in all types of business and employment.

 VI OUTLOOK AND CONCLUSIONS